matijse/eufy-ha-mqtt-bridge/readme.md

   eufy-bridge:
     container_name: eufy-bridge
     image: matijse/eufy-ha-mqtt-bridge
-    restart: unless-stopped
     volumes:
       - /path/to/local/data/folder:/app/data
 ```

 If for some reason the connection with MQTT is lost, all sensors will be marked Unavailable in Home Assistant.
-So if
+So I
-you prefer you can remove the auto restart from the Docker image, and add an automation to Home Assistant to notify
+recommend not auto-restarting the Docker image, but adding an automation to Home Assistant to notify yourself when a
-yourself when a sensor is Unavailable.
-This prevents your account from getting blocked when the script keeps restarting
-due to a bug...
+sensor is Unavailable.
+This prevents your account from getting blocked when the script keeps restarting due to a bug...

 ### Run via npm